 Alisa Turner has a testimony herself that is worth sharing.
 (It’s a tear jerker, but I also know that her story will end with tears of joy).
-None of us are exempt from the trials, but the victory that we have in Jesus can be the comfort that heals us in ways we were never expecting.
-There is still triumph in the trial—miracle or not.
+None of us are exempt from the trials, but the victory that we have in Jesus can be the comfort that heals us in ways that we were never expecting.
+There is always triumph in the trial—miracle or not.

 Music that Speaks